w3c/reffy/README.md

 Optional parameters:

-* `avoidNetworkRequests`: set this flag to `true` to tell the crawler to use the cache entry for a URL directly, instead of sending a conditional HTTP request to check whether the entry is still valid.
+* `cacheRefresh`: set this flag to `never` to tell the crawler to use the cache entry for a URL directly, instead of sending a conditional HTTP request to check whether the entry is still valid.
 This parameter is typically useful when developing Reffy's code to work offline.
 * `resetCache`: set this flag to `true` to tell the crawler to reset the contents of the local cache when it starts.

 ### Hardcoded rules